 You can closely relate this tip to the first two, like Avoid TMI (“Too Much Information”).
 Please do not overload your report with charts and information, making it difficult to read and understand.
 Usually, in these cases, you either end up reducing the size of other charts, making them less easy to read.

 Or then again, you move outlines around on the page to oblige more diagrams, which can mess with the story you’re attempting to tell.
 Maybe than over-burdening your viewers with information, you could even do the inverse, be more moderate.

 Use however many pages as you need to ensure that the viewer can read your data appropriately.
-Keep in mind; the thought is to make your representations as simple to read and comprehend as possible.
+Keep in mind; that the thought is to make your representations as simple to read and comprehend as possible.

 4. Ink To Data Ratio

 It is an idea presented by Edward Tufte, a data visualization master, in his 1983 book, The Visual Display of Quantitative Data.
-He says, “A large share of ink on a graphic should present data information, the ink changing as the data changes…..”
+He says, “A large share of ink on a graphic should present data driven information, the ink changing as the data changes…..”

 So essentially, he wanted to explain that most of the ink needed to display a visualization should be data-ink.
 For instance, the bars on a bar diagram or the line on a time series chart.
 Any place conceivable you should eliminate anything unimportant to the visualization.

 It implies things like the grid on a chart, axis, and so forth.
 If the visualization data can be read and perceived without it, eliminate it.
-A good example would be in a time series chart.
+A good example would be a time series chart.
 The values on the x-axis are dates and clear to the viewer.
 So you don’t have to have an x-pivot title mark that says “Date” since it’s repetitive.